-What is wicking fabric?
+What is wicking fabric UK?

 Wicking fabric draws moisture away from the skin towards the outer layer of the fabric to keep the wearer dry and comfortable.
 These technical fabrics have an increased surface area, allowing for a larger absorption of water away from the skin and a quicker rate of evaporation.
 Through a complex 'capillary' like construct, moisture is transported through this network to the surface where it's spread out into a thinner layer.

 Wicking fabrics are also known as breathable fabrics, as air can leave freely and enter freely.
-These properties lend wicking material well to making sportswear, where body temperature rises and perspiration is inevitable.
+These properties lend wicking material well to making sportswear, where the body temperature rises and perspiration is inevitable.

 Popular wicking fabrics include

 - Breathable Waterproof

 High-tech polyester textiles are treated with wicking agents which, when knitted with fine, water-repellent fibres, creates a technical capillary system that increases surface area.
 Polyester, unlike cotton, absorbs only 0.4% of its weight in water, compared to 7%, so all wicking material is made from synthetic fibre blends.

 Each wicking fabric is made using different yarns that will affect the performance of the wicking capabilities and preferred end-use.
 Heavier fabrics are made using thicker yarns, so the wicking ability will be less effective than lightweight fabrics, however heavier wicking materials are good for colder climates and